aslamhus/WordpressHMR/README.md

 ## Hot module replacement entry points

 Currently, this package only supports HMR for a single entry point per page.
 This means that if you have multiple entry points on a single page, only the first entry point will be hot reloaded.
+You can by all means have as many entry points as you like, but only the first one will benefit from HMR.

-I recommend having single entry points in your dev environment, so that you can take advatnage of the fast paced development experience of HMR, and then having a separate enqueue config for your production environment.
-This can easily be faciliated with separate `whr.json` files.
+In development, I recommend having a single entry point per page so that you can take advantage of the fast paced development experience of HMR, and then use a separate config for your production environment.
+This can easily be faciliated with separate `whr.json` files, according to your environment.

-### Build Process

-This package is acts as a conditional enqueuing tool for your theme.
-While HMR may not be possible for multiple entry points, the build process still works seamlessly with multiple entry points and conditional enqueueing.
-You can define your assets in the `whr.json` file and run `vendor/bin/whr build` to generate the necessary asset files.
-Please see the [Define your own assets for your theme](#define-your-own-assets-for-your-theme) section below for more information.

 ### Why not just use `wp-scripts`?